It starts with cuddling.

 "No!
 You moron," Stiles snaps, deeply angry.
 "That's not even the same orifice, you fucking—" Derek scrubs a palm on his own face.
 He hears Laura's lilting voice, This is why we think before we speak.
 Fuck off, Laura.
 Jesus.
 "I would assume it's because of werewolf stuff.
 You goddamn donut."
 But Stiles snags clawlike fingers in Derek's shirt, keeping him close.
 "I fainted," he tells him confidentially.
 "You know?
 I freaked out, and then I fainted."

 A little olive branch.
 Don't beat yourself up, champ; there's a learning curve for both of us.
 Tentatively, Derek puts his hand on Stiles' head, where there is indeed a small bump.
 Like a little welt; the kind of lump an idiot would get after falling off an examination table he didn't even need to be sitting on.
+Stiles winces again, so Derek plucks up the hand with the ice pack in it and places it ungently against the welt.
 "Do you think you…" Derek pushes his other hand under Stiles' t-shirt, flush against his naked stomach.
 Stiles sighs under his touch.
 "I mean, do you want…"

 Stiles blinks at him.
 He drops inelegantly onto his feet, looking almost disturbed.
 There's a furrow between his brows and hurt in his eyes.
 Everything is wrong suddenly, and Derek missed the change.
-His fingers go cold; he is not prepared for this.
+Jesus christ, he thinks.
 "I mean, we can talk about it," Stiles points out.
 "Obviously."

 "Talk about it," parrots Derek stupidly.